CampAsAChamp/WavyWebsite/README.md

 # WavyWebsite
-Website with waves for each section that blend into each other
+Website for testing making waves for each section that blend into each other